mahi-pas/lesson-plan-minecraft-crafting-table/README.md

 You can download the source code and edit it, or you can try [downloading github desktop](https://desktop.github.com/download/) and cloning the repository yourself to make a fork and learn how version control works.

+To run the website, just open index.html in a browser of your choice.